“Would you call me a wretched soul?”

 The strange circumstances surrounding the whole affair begin with the original groundskeeper, who shall remain anonymous.
 I discovered him in a state of poor mental health, and rather unable to share what prompted the sudden shift in his demeanor.
 All I was able to decipher from his terrified ravings was this phrase: black veil.

 My sister and her husband looked exhausted as they settled down at the dinner table opposite me.
-They invited me to supper on a weekly basis, and usually they were splendid hosts, overflowing with cheerful conversation, and I had greatly anticipated their company.
+They invited me to supper on a weekly basis, and usually they were splendid hosts, overflowing with cheerful conversation.
+I had greatly anticipated their company.
 Tonight, however, we dined in relative silence.

 “He’s asleep upstairs,” my sister replied.
 “The past few nights haven’t been altogether restful.”